 The Extreme Life of the Sea shows you the world’s oldest living species.
 It describes how flying fish strain to escape their predators, how predatory deep-sea fish use red searchlights only they can see to find and attack food, and how, at the end of her life, a mother octopus dedicates herself to raising her batch of young.
 This wide-ranging and highly accessible book also shows how ocean adaptations can inspire innovative commercial products—such as fan blades modeled on the flippers of humpback whales—and how future extremes created by human changes to the oceans might push some of these amazing species over the edge.

 Stephen R. Palumbi is Professor of Biology and Director of the Hopkins Marine Station at Stanford University.
-His film projects include the BBC series The Future Is Wild, the History channel's Life after People, and the Short Attention Span Science Theater.
-His books include The Death and Life of Monterey Bay and The Evolution Explosion.
 Anthony R. Palumbi, Stephen's son, is a science writer and novelist whose work has appeared in the Atlantic and other publications.

 "From 'immortal' jellyfish that age in reverse, to zombie bone worms that eat the skeletons of dead whales, the ocean is full of bizarre characters.
 Biologist Stephen Palumbi and his science writer son, Anthony, profile the most unusual specimens.
 Chapters cover the smallest, the oldest, the hottest and the coldest species, among others, and the landscape of strange creatures is brought to life by charming writing."--Clara Moskowitz, Scientific American